 Inventory in Distribution Channels.
 We sell our Trex Residential decking and railing products through a tiered distribution system.
 We have over 50 distributors worldwide and two national retail merchandisers to which we sell our products.
 The distributors in turn sell the products to dealers and retail locations who in turn sell the products to end users.
 Significant increases in inventory levels in the distribution channel without a corresponding change in end-use demand could have an adverse effect on future sales.
-We cannot definitively determine the level of inventory in the distribution channels at any time
+We cannot definitively determine the level of inventory in the distribution channels at any time.

-Seasonality.
-The operating results for Trex Residential have historically varied from quarter to quarter.
 Seasonal, erratic or prolonged adverse weather conditions in certain geographic regions reduce the level of home improvement and construction activity and can shift demand for its products to a later period.
 As part of its normal business practice and consistent with industry practice, Trex Residential has historically offered incentive programs to its distributors and dealers to build inventory levels before the start of the prime deck-building season in order to ensure adequate availability of its product to meet anticipated seasonal consumer demand.
 The seasonal effects are often offset by the positive effect of the incentive programs.
 The operating results for Trex Commercial have not historically varied from quarter to quarter as a result of seasonality.
 However, they are driven by the timing of individual projects, which may vary significantly each period.